treeio/treeio/README.markdown

 Tree.io Business Management Platform
 ==========================

 Tree.io is a powerful business management platform with tons of great features including integrated Project Management, Help Desk (support ticketing) and CRM modules.
 For a full list of features please see http://www.tree.io

+Click here to watch a [video](http://klewel.com/conferences/djangocon-2012/index.php?talkID=15) of our lightning talk presentation at Djangocon Europe 2012.

 For FAQ see the Tree.io community site http://www.tree.io/community/